Departmental Overviews (Mathematics): The Language of Natural Sciences and the Pursuit of the Essence of Things

 -The Department of Mathematics-

-Professor Tomohide Terasoma (2018 Chair, Department of Mathematics)
+Professor Tomohide Terasoma (Head of the Department of Mathematics)

 The Department of Mathematics has a special position within the Faculty of Science and the University of Tokyo.
 Although it is an organization in the Faculty of Science, the Department of Mathematics is connected seamlessly to the Graduate School of Mathematical Sciences, which is an independent graduate school that conducts research on mathematics and mathematical sciences.
 From ancient times, mathematics has had an inseparable relationship with the development of natural science, including physics; however, modern mathematics is specialized into many fields.
 In the world of pure mathematics, there were many proofs and theorems that I had thought could never be solved during my lifetime when I was a student.
 However, Fermat's Last Theorem, which had been unsolved for over 300 years, was proved by Andrew Wiles and the Poincaré conjecture was solved by Perelman.
 There are also various other kinds of mathematics aside from pure mathematics and a remarkably wide range of topics in mathematics today.
 Mathematics tackles a vast range of problems ranging from interdisciplinary research in other natural sciences or social sciences to mathematics itself.
 Common features in mathematics may include approaches to researching the essence of things and common principles as well as research methodologies to determine whether a theorem is logical.